Drug information

 Phase: 2a

-Study Purpose: The purpose of this study is to evaluate the safety of lefitolimod administered with the bNAbs 3BNC117 and 10-1074 and to evaluate whether this combination therapy can delay the time to viral rebound during an ATI of ART.
+Study Purpose: The purpose of this study was to evaluate the safety of lefitolimod administered with the bNAbs 3BNC117 and 10-1074 and to evaluate whether this combination therapy could delay the time to viral rebound during an ATI of ART.

 Study Population: